-Getting citizenship by investment in Saint Kitts and Nevis, for example, gives you visa-free access to Russia and Brazil – two countries where US and Australian citizens are required to apply for visas in advance.
+Getting citizenship by investment in Saint Kitts and Nevis, for example, gives you visa-free access to Brazil – a country where US and Australian citizens are required to apply for visas in advance.

 Getting dual citizenship can thus improve your ability to travel and do business around the world – even if you already have a Tier A passport.

-While it may not be your first priority, ease of travel is something to consider if you want to get a second passport.
+While it may not be your priority, ease of travel is one of the benefits of having two passports and is a factor to consider if you want to get a second passport.

 Second Citizenship Secures Residence Privileges

-One of the most obvious – but underrated – benefits of getting dual citizenship is that citizenship gives you guaranteed residence in that country.
+One of the most obvious – but underrated – benefits you get when you hold dual citizenship is that citizenship gives you guaranteed residence in that country.

-If you’re in your mid-30’s and you plan to retire wealthy in the Caribbean, perhaps you look at citizenship by investment opportunities on islands like Saint Kitts and Nevis or Dominica, but you decide to pass.
+If you’re in your mid-30s and you plan to retire wealthy in the Caribbean, perhaps you look at citizenship by investment opportunities on islands like Saint Kitts and Nevis or Dominica, but you decide to wait.

 That can wait until you decide to retire and live there, right?

 Although both countries currently have great citizenship by investment programs, that may change in the future.
-They could make it substantially more difficult or expensive to get citizenship there, or they could eliminate their citizenship by investment programs altogether.
+They could make dual citizenship expensive or substantially more difficult, or they could eliminate their citizenship by investment programs altogether.

 If you have citizenship in a particular country, then you have the freedom to live there as you choose.
 You don’t need to fuss with residency requirements or visas to get in.